najlepsiwebdesigner/foundation-datepicker/README.md

 Build system
 ------------------
 Grunt is used.
-`grunt build` compiles scss & minifies js and css
+`grunt build` compiles scss & minifies js and css.
+Before running, you must install local grunt and npm deps via:
+`npm install`

 A note on forking: